mrkwnzl/cyphersystem-foundryvtt/ReadMe.md

 ## Support

 I appreciate any feedback and questions.
-You can reach me on Discord (@mrkwnzl#7407).
-If the Cypher System game system makes your games more accessible and fun, I’m grateful for your support:
+You can reach me on [GitHub](https://github.com/mrkwnzl/cyphersystem-foundryvtt) and Discord (@mrkwnzl#7407).
+If the Cypher  System for Foundry makes your games more accessible and fun, I’m grateful for your support:

 <a href="https://www.buymeacoffee.com/mrkwnzl" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" height="40"></a>